jivanpal/drat/docs/commands/explore-fs-tree.md

 You must also specify an object map so that the Virtual object IDs used in the filesystem tree to refer to other nodes within it can be resolved to block addresses in order to locate the nodes.
-You specify the object map either directly or indirectly as described in {command}`explore-omap-tree`.
+You specify the object map either directly or indirectly as described in {drat-command}`explore-omap-tree`.

 Direct and indirect specifications may be mixed, in which case direct specifications take precedence.
 In particular: